Scottish Mutual Assurance: Mutualisation

 The percentage of profit allotted to policy holders had been gradually increased from 80 per cent to 90 per cent.
 One of the terms of the merger agreement had been to increase this further to 95%.
-Most of the few outstanding shares in Scottish Temperance were bought in so that by 1926 the Society was, in effect, operating as a mutual society.
+Most of the few outstanding shares in Scottish Temperance were bought in so that by 1926 the society was, in effect, operating as a mutual society.
 However, it was another 25 years before an Act of Parliament regularised this.
-From its foundation, A K Rodgers continued to guide the Society, It was not until 1933 that Rodgers finally retired as the manager aged 78; he remained as chairman for another ten years and a director until 1945.
-The Act to formally convert the Society to its mutual status was passed in 1952.
-As part of the process, consideration was given to the Society's name.
-It was believed that “Temperance” was off-putting to prospective customers and in February 1951 the name was changed to Scottish Mutual Assurance Society.
+From its foundation, A. K. Rodgers continued to guide the society; it was not until 1933 that Rodgers finally retired as the manager aged 78; he remained as chairman for another ten years and a director until 1945.
+The Act to formally convert the society to its mutual status was passed in 1952.
+As part of the process, consideration was given to the society's name.
+It was believed that "Temperance" was off-putting to prospective customers and in February 1951 the name was changed to Scottish Mutual Assurance Society.
 Ten years after the name change, the number of policies issued had trebled.

 The final chapter

 Helped by inflation, the increased adoption of pension coverage and additional branches (23 by 1977) premium income rose from £3.5 million in 1962 to £42 million in 1981.
 However, the independent mutuals were gradually coming under pressure from the large quoted financial companies.
-In September 1991 the Abbey National made an offer of £285 for Scottish Mutual.
-This met with some resistance from policy holders but the chairman warned members that cost and regulation pressures were making it harder for Society to compete.
-Approval was given at an Extraordinary General Meeting in the November.
+In September 1991 the Abbey National made an offer of £285 million for Scottish Mutual.
+This met with some resistance from policy holders but the chairman warned members that cost and regulation pressures were making it harder for society to compete.
+Approval was given at an extraordinary general meeting in the November.
 The transfer was formally completed 1 January 1992.

+Premises

+The company was based at 105–109 St Vincent Street in Glasgow throughout most of its existence.